merchantinresidence/abra-docs/README.md

 #### `show`

-You can dispatch this event to programatically show a banner, where the first parameter is the identifier from the app block settings.
+You call this function to programatically show a banner, where the first parameter is the identifier from the app block settings.

 For example, you can show a banner with the name of `banner-1`.